 Goodwin presided at the first federal trial of claims over Bard’s Avaulta Plus vaginal mesh in August.
 A jury ordered the company to pay a total of $2 million in damages to a Georgia woman who said the device damaged her organs.Bard Avaulta Mesh Recall

-Bard officials recalled the Avaulta implants off the market in 2012, after the U.S. Food and Drug Administration ordered all makers of the devices to study rates of organ damage, infection and pain during sex linked to their products.
+Bard officials recalled the Avaulta implants off the market in 2012, after the U.S. Food and Drug Administration ordered all makers of the devices to study rates of organ damage, infection, and pain during sex linked to their products.

-Bard faces more than 20,000 federal claims over the Avaulta mesh device, which women allege can cause organ damage and make sexual intercourse painful when the devices erode.J&J Ethicon Mesh Unit Fights On
+Bard faces more than 20,000 federal claims over the Avaulta mesh device, which women allege can cause organ damage and make sexual intercourse painful when the devices erode.

-Dr Shezad Malik Law Firm is actively involved in litigating and settling vaginal mesh and bladder sling injury claims against those devices manufactured by American Medical Systems (AMS), Bard, including Bard Avaulta Mesh, Bard Bladder Sling, Boston Scientific, Endo Health Unit, Ethicon, Gynecare, Gynecare Prolift, Johnson & Johnson, among others.
+Dr. Shezad Malik Law Firm is actively involved in litigating and settling vaginal mesh and bladder sling injury claims against those devices manufactured by American Medical Systems (AMS), Bard, including Bard Avaulta Mesh, Bard Bladder Sling, Boston Scientific, Endo Health Unit, Ethicon, Gynecare, Gynecare Prolift, Johnson & Johnson, among others.Injured by Vaginal Mesh?

-The Mesh attorneys at Dr Shezad Malik Law Firm are evaluating potential claims for women throughout the country who have experienced problems or complications following surgical procedures to treat pelvic organ prolapse or stress urinary incontinence.
+The Mesh attorneys at Dr. Shezad Malik Law Firm are evaluating potential claims for women throughout the country who have experienced problems or complications following surgical procedures to treat pelvic organ prolapse or stress urinary incontinence.